amprosk/COMP4036-Project-Proskauer-Yulfo-Lopez/README.md

 > Example:
 > >Parsertongue > 2x + z = 4 & 3x - 2y + 3z = 4 & 7x - 7y + 9z = 8 #
 >
-> This language cannot identify the missing _y_ in 2x + z = 2, it will simply read each token as it would normally read it and it would completey disregard the missiong variable.
+> This language cannot identify the missing _y_ in 2x + z = 2, it will result in a syntax error.
 >
 > BUT!
 There is a simple & quick fix to that problem!
 >